MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/Account.md

 # Account

+Latest version (0.8.1)of the json entity definition is available on GitHub (<a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/core/applicationCommon/Account.cdm.json" target="_blank">Link on GitHub</a>).
 Business that represents a customer or potential customer.
 The company that is billed in business transactions.
-Latest Version: 0.8.1
-<a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/core/applicationCommon/Account.cdm.json" target="_blank">Entity definition</a> on GitHub.

-## Instances
+### Instances

 applicationCommon/Account
 [foundationCommon/Account](foundationCommon/Account.md "/core/applicationCommon/foundationCommon/Account.cdm.json/Account")